Grading every Premier League team's 2024/25 season

 Brentford are always a difficult team to predict heading into a Premier League season, but after last year's 16th-place finish, there has been a significant improvement this time around as they look up towards the top half rather than back over their shoulders.

-The Bees have actually only managed to win consecutive Premier League games on one occasion in 2024/25, so Thomas Frank's side will need to find more consistency to really push up the league in the final stretch of the season.
-But with no fears of relegation and still hope of breaking into the top half, Brentford won't have a huge number of complaints thus far.
+The Bees have actually only managed to win two or more consecutive Premier League games on two separate occasions in 2024/25, so Thomas Frank's side will need to find more consistency to really push up the league in the final stretch of the season.
+But with no fears of relegation and still hope of breaking into the top eight, Brentford won't have a huge number of complaints thus far.

 Loading...